-- (1) Must order DPS to: - (A) Suspend the defendant's driver's license or permit for a period not to exceed six months (or order DPS to deny issuance of a driver's license or permit if the defendant does not have one); or - (B) If the defendant has previously been convicted of any of the alcohol offenses by minors (listed in paragraph 1), suspend the defendant's driver's license or permit for a period not to exceed one year (or order DPS to deny issuance of a driver's license or permit if the defendant does not have one); and
+- Suspend the defendant's driver's license or permit for a period not to exceed six months (or order DPS to deny issuance of a driver's license or permit if the defendant does not have one); or - If the defendant has previously been convicted of any of the alcohol offenses by minors (see page 88), suspend the defendant's driver's license or permit for a period not to exceed one year (or order DPS to deny issuance of a driver's license or permit if the defendant does not have one); and

-(3) May order the defendant or the defendant's parent, managing custodian or guardian to do any act or refrain from doing any act if the court determines that doing the act or refraining from doing the act will increase the likelihood that the defendant will present evidence that they have completed the alcohol awareness program or performed the required community service.
 Alcoholic Beverage Code § 106.115(d).

 For example, the court could order a parent to drive the minor to an alcohol awareness program or to the location where the minor will perform the community service.
 Or the court could order the minor not to play any video games and order the parent to deliver to the court all devices on which the minor could play video games (which might include Nintendo devices and even their cell phone) until they have completed the alcohol awareness program or performed the community service.

-9. DPS Notification to Defendant
+DPS Notification to Defendant